Chaaru2898/Chaaru2898/README.md

 - 👋 Hi, I’m @Chaaru2898
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...data science x- faang
-x- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...chaaruprathikshaa28@gmail.com

 <!---
 Chaaru2898/Chaaru2898 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.